 e-mail: [email protected]

 Disclaimer: Debbie and Ishita were guests of Krajowy Osderek Wsparcia Rolnictwa (the National Support Centre for Agriculture in Poland), Poland Tastes Good and the Krakow Municipality with the mission to learn and share about Poland and its food, cuisine, culture and culinary traditions.
-This compilation has been drawn from their experiences – some of them hosted and some self-paid. www.kowr.gov.pl
+This compilation has been drawn from their experiences – some of them hosted and some self-paid.
+For more info, visit www.kowr.gov.pl